 Successful graduation from the Kennedy Institute M.A. program qualifies one as an expert in matters relating to North American Studies, particularly in Political Science, Economics and economic advising, foreign service, international organizations, NGOs, media and cultural institutions, state planning and administration, adult education and continuing education, the publishing industry and library sciences as well as at universities and non-university based organizations such as government or private research foundations, think tanks, etc.

-Questions regarding the Kennedy Institute M.A. in North American Studies that are not addressed in the FAQ should be directed to the JFK Office for Student Advising by either email, phone, or in person, or to the M.A.
+Questions regarding the Kennedy Institute M.A. in North American Studies should be directed to the JFK Office for Student Advising by either email, phone, or in person, or to the M.A.
 Advisor Dr. Christian Lammert.
-The Info Service of the Free University of Berlin will gladly answer any general questions regarding application and matriculation procedures.
+The Info Service of the Free University of Berlin will gladly answer any general questions regarding application and enrollment procedures.